From Exploration to Revelation: Detecting Dark Patterns in Mobile Apps: Research Questions and Datasets

 \subsubsection{UI Collection and Annotation}

 We ran our app exploration module on the 100 collected apps and obtained 45,292 UIs.
 After removing duplicates, we were left with 8,408 unique UIs.
 To maintain the sequence of explored UIs during annotation, we included some duplicate UIs, resulting in a total of 19,722 UIs that need to be annotated.
-Given the large scale of data, we followed the strategies of Di et. al~\cite{di2020ui} to only annotate UIs that contain unique dark pattern instances, i.e., if the same instance appear before, we would not annotate it.
+Given the large scale of data, we only annotate UIs that contain unique DP instances, i.e., if the same instance appear before, we would not annotate it.